This post may contain affiliate links. Read my whole disclosure here.

 I am a big fan of scavenger hunts because they are great boredom busters!
 They are a good way to keep the kids engaged while exploring the outdoors.
 We want to do a lot of nature scavenger hunts in the next weeks, so I plan to create some printable files to use!
 I hope to be able to share them with you soon, maybe you’ll want to try them too! 🙂

-[ Read also: Grocery store scavenger hunt for young kids (printable) ]photo credit: Canva.com
+[ Update: You can download our printable file from here – Nature scavenger hunt for young kids ]photo credit: Canva.com

 I like using contact paper in our activities because it’s a mess-free way to glue!
 It’s easy to handle even for young kids and there are a lot of ways to use it!
 One of my favorite contact paper crafts are the suncatchers!